Pei-devoteam/AWS-CloudWatch/ssm-cw.md

 AmazonEC2RoleforSSM, CloudWatchAgentServerPolicy and AmazonSSMFullAccess.

 ### Step 2.
+Install CloudWatch Agent on your first instance.
-Attach the IAM Role to the instances that you want to monitor.
+Attach the IAM Role (CloudWatchAdminRole) to the instances that you want to monitor.

 ### Step 3.
 Go to SSM page in aws.
 Run the commands to install CloudWatch Agent and Start command.